Woodward (WWD)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Woodward.

-Woodward’s P/E ratio based on the next 12 months is 37.2x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Woodward’s P/E ratio based on the next 12 months is 37.8x.
+This valuation tells us that a lot of optimism is priced in.
+Add this one to your watchlist and come back to it later.